leonardcyber/unofficialkyc-cli/README.md

-# UnofficialKYC Command Line Interface
+# unofficialKYC Command Line Interface

 This repository houses the GPLv3 licensed UnofficialKYC CLI.
 Users can use this application to create tokens, accounts, and services on the UnofficialKYC